Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Introduction

-\subsection{Literature Review}
+\subsection{Literature review}

-The challenge of analyzing distributed, sensitive biological data has led to the emergence of privacy-preserving machine learning (PPML) as a core necessity in bioinformatics \cite{Alshahrani2024}.
-In the context of multi-omics, specific frameworks such as PPML Omics have been proposed to facilitate secure collaboration across institutions while maintaining data confidentiality \cite{BeaulieuJones2019}.
-The application of federated learning to transcriptomic and proteomic data is increasingly common, though often limited by the synchronization costs associated with heterogeneous datasets \cite{Libbrecht2015}.
+The challenge of analyzing distributed, sensitive biological data has led to the emergence of privacy-preserving machine learning (PPML) as a core necessity in bioinformatics.
+In the context of multi-omics, specific frameworks such as PPML Omics have been proposed to facilitate secure collaboration across institutions while maintaining data confidentiality \cite{Alshahrani2024,BeaulieuJones2019}.
+Centralized graph-based approaches such as MOGONET \cite{Wang2021} have demonstrated the potential of multi-omics integration for biomedical classification, but these methods require pooling raw data and thus cannot satisfy institutional privacy constraints.
 Furthermore, the integration of microbial community data into these models is supported by evidence that the microbiome plays a critical role in host thermal tolerance \cite{Peixoto2023}.
 Vertical federated learning (VFL) specifically addresses cases where features are split across different holders, a scenario frequently encountered in clinical and ecological multi-omics \cite{Xu2020}.
 Despite the architectural advantages of VFL, existing literature highlights that its performance is sensitive to the alignment of latent representations across silos \cite{Romanini2021}.
-This instability is particularly pronounced when dealing with the vast feature spaces of modern sequencing technologies \cite{Hashem2014}.
 Recent studies have emphasized that the inclusion of biological priors can serve as a regularizer in high-dimensional genomic modeling \cite{Gao2019}.
-The shift toward domain-aware architectures is also motivated by the need for regulatory compliance in global research networks \cite{Vayena2018}.
-Ultimately, the development of stable VFL frameworks for small-N cohorts remains an open area of research necessary for precision conservation \cite{Bay2019}.
+Ultimately, the development of stable VFL frameworks for small-N cohorts remains an open area of research necessary for precision conservation \cite{Bay2017}.